ccideas/cyclonedx-npm-pipe/README.md

 A Bitbucket Pipe which generates a CycloneDX compliant Software Bill of Materials for a node/npm project

+For obvious reason the official copy this project is hosted on [Bitbucket](https://bitbucket.org/ccideas1/cyclonedx-npm-pipe/src/main/).
+In order to reach a diverse audience a copy of the repo also exists in [GitHub](https://github.com/ccideas/cyclonedx-npm-pipe).
+It is recommended to submit Pull Requests to the Bitbucket copy, however submissions to either copy will be synced.

 ## YAML Definition

 The following is an example of a bitbucket pipeline which installs npm dependencies and caches those